nixworks/public/news/2011/11/11/README.md

 Assailant armed with explosives had taken control of ferry carrying 20 people; all passengers rescued after 12 hour siege; PKK suspected.

 ### [First-person shooter video game "Modern Warfare 3", published by Activision, sells over 6.5 million copies in North America and United Kingdom, setting a new record. ](/news/2011/11/11/first-person-shooter-video-game-modern-warfare-3-published-by-activision-sells-over-6-5-million-copies-in-north-america-and-united-kingd.md)
-_Context: Activision, British, First-person shooter, Modern Warfare 3, North America_
+_Context: Activision, First-person shooter, Modern Warfare 3, North America, United Kingdom_

 ### [Action-adventure video game "The Elder Scrolls V: Skyrim" by Bethesda was first released for the PlayStation 3, Xbox 360, and PC.](/news/2011/11/11/action-adventure-video-game-the-elder-scrolls-v-skyrim-by-bethesda-was-first-released-for-the-playstation-3-xbox-360-and-pc.md)
 _Context: Action-adventure, The Elder Scrolls V: Skyrim_

 ### [Francisco Blake Mora, the Mexican Secretary of the Interior, dies in a plane crash on a way to a meeting with judicial officials. ](/news/2011/11/11/francisco-blake-mora-the-mexican-secretary-of-the-interior-dies-in-a-plane-crash-on-a-way-to-a-meeting-with-judicial-officials.md)
-_Context: Francisco Blake Mora, Mexican, Secretary of the Interior_
+_Context: Francisco Blake Mora, Mexico, Secretary of the Interior_

 ### [The Supreme Court of Papua New Guinea issues orders for the arrest of Deputy Prime Minister Belden Namah and Attorney General Allan Marat over contempt of court charges. ](/news/2011/11/11/the-supreme-court-of-papua-new-guinea-issues-orders-for-the-arrest-of-deputy-prime-minister-belden-namah-and-attorney-general-allan-marat-ov.md)
 _Context: Allan Marat, Belden Namah, Supreme Court of Papua New Guinea, contempt of court_